MCL Tear Treatment in Wickes, MO

 Pre- and Post-Surgical Rehabilitation

-Pre/post surgical rehabilitation plays a vital role in pre- and post-surgery recovery.
+Pre/post surgical rehabilitation is essential for recovery before and after surgery.
 At Axes Physical Therapy in Wickes, MO, we provide customized rehab programs to prepare your knee for surgery by enhancing strength and flexibility.
-Post-surgery, our Wickes, MO physical therapists collaborate with you to optimize recovery, emphasizing knee stability and function restoration.
+Post-surgery, our Wickes, MO physical therapists work closely with you to enhance recovery, focusing on restoring knee stability and function.
 This comprehensive approach makes sure you can get back to your everyday activities as promptly and safely as possible.

 Wickes, MO Physical Therapy for MCL Tears

-Physical therapy in Wickes, MO is crucial in MCL tear recovery, aiming to regain knee function, strength, and flexibility.
+Physical therapy in Wickes, MO plays a pivotal role in the recovery from an MCL tear, aiming to restore knee function, strength, and mobility.
 At Axes Physical Therapy in Wickes, MO, our approach includes:

 - Range of Motion Exercises: Increasing flexibility and decreasing stiffness over time.